chuchunf/leetcode-scala-3/src/main/scala/linkedlist/linkedlist.md

 A linked list is a linear collection of data elements, each element has a pointer to the next element.
 Linked list allows for efficient **insertion or removal of elements from any position** in the sequence during iteration.
-Linked list does not allow random access, index based operation, requires an iteration.
+Linked list does not allow random access, index based operation requires an iteration.

 - Standard operation
-    - a node has a next pointing to next element, check null for end of the linked list.
+  - a node has a next pointing to the next element, check null for the end of the linked list.
 - Common operations
-    - dummy.next = head => use a dummy a head to save and keep the original head
+  - dummy.next = head => use a dummy head to save and keep the original head
   - ll.next.next => skip 1 item
   - Use two pointers to cover a range
-    - Instead of update value, just re-point the next pointer
+  - Instead of updating value, just re-point the next pointer

 ### Data structures built from Linked List
-Linked list can be used to implement other common abstract data types
+Linked lists can be used to implement other common abstract data types
 - Lists
 - Stacks
 - Queues
 - Hashmaps

 ### Algorithms with Listed list
-- Listed list is a **recursive data structure** and works well with recursion.
+- Linked list is a **recursive data structure** and works well with recursion.
 - Two pointers / fast slow pointers / sliding windows

 ## Typical Questions
 ### Basic Linked list operation
 - Rotate a list
 - **Reverse a list**